QuaestioOrg/android-kotlin-webview/CONTRIBUTING.md

 * **the title** of the issue should be extracted from the first phrase (not the headline and without punctuation) of the warning note and written between quotes (replacing inside quotes for single quotes) like:
 >"Overrides deprecated member in 'android.webkit.WebViewClient'"

-* **the description** of an issue should report the code inspection warning and replicate the affected piece of code or log reports besides adding a brief definition about the situation; subjective interferences aren't desirable.
+* **the description** of an issue should report the code inspection warning and replicate the affected piece of code or log reports besides adding a brief definition about the situation; subjective interferences are not desirable.

 * **the reference** should be provided from the best sources in topics and: